ikawrakow/ik_llama.cpp/github-data/discussions/334 - `iq4_ks` performs great on gemma-3-27b-it-qat-q4_0-unquantized.md

 👤 **ikawrakow** commented on **2025-04-19** at **08:38:23**

 In my quick experiments with Gemma3-12B, the `Q4_0` quantized version has a significantly lower Wiki2 perplexity than the `bf16` model, or any other quantization.
 Which means that whatever they have done, they have massively overfit that specific dataset, specifically with `Q4_0` quantization.
 Which means that one cannot use Wiki2 for evaluation (PPL, but also KLD or any other quantization quality measure).
 On my book (but you may differ from me in that regard), it also means that one cannot take this model seriously.

+> 👤 **saood06** replied on **2025-04-19** at **08:56:08**
+>
+> > On my book (but you may differ from me in that regard), it also means that one cannot take this model seriously.
+>
+> I haven't touched Gemma 3 myself yet (I want to see if it beats QwQ for my GPU only use cases), but I've heard a lot of positive feedback on the QAT version of Gemma 3.
+I agree that it does make them hard to directly compare since they differ so much, but whatever they did people seem generally happy with it.
+>
+> > but also KLD or any other quantization quality measure
+>
+> Do you think knowing the KLD between the two BF16 versions versions would be insightful (not that I could run it in a reasonable amount of time for the 27B, the 12B might be possible though)?

 > 👤 **bartowski1182** replied on **2025-04-20** at **18:19:36**
 >